vanpattenmedia/wpro/readme.txt

 = Do you like beer? =

-If we meet some day, and you think this stuff is worth it, you may buy me a beer in return.
+If we meet some day, and you think this stuff is worth it, you may buy me some wine (due to my gluten free diet) in return.
 (GPLv2 still applies.)

 == Changelog ==